What are girly girls made of, made of? What are girly girls made of?

 This is where the idea first entered my head, the first time I realized a girl could be both country and stylish.
-That there was more to style than jeans, boots, carhartts and plaid.
+That there was more to style than jeans, work t-shirts, boots, Carhartts and plaid.
 Don’t believe that was me?
 Take a gander at this!
 A country gal, enjoying life!
-Oh, and btw way even thought that shirt wasn’t plaid, it was carhartt!
+Oh, and btw way even thought that shirt wasn’t plaid, it was Carhartt!

-When I left home, I went 18 hours due north to a little town on the prairies.
+When I left home, I went 1,000 miles due north to a little town on the prairies.
 I didn’t know what to expect and (go figure!) discovered the unexpected.

 Canadians were quite influenced by British styles and fashion.
 And though I was still in a farming community, I saw and felt the difference.

 These women work knee-high leather boots and flowing scarves.
 Woolen flared dress coats.
 Did their hair every morning.
 Wore beautifully knitted toques and mittens.
 And makeup.
 Most gals, young or old wore at least a little bit…yes, even those who grew up on ranches and farms!

 And me?
 Up until that point, I had never really thought about wearing perfume or makeup.
 Plucking my eyebrows.
 Or shaving my toes.
 I was…well…country.

 And yet?
 These gals taught me that country and grubby don’t have to go hand in hand!
 They could sport their stuff and still have good old fashioned fun.